Montreal Pork Chops

 Trim the Pork Chops of excess fat and chop up into small pieces.
 This will be used to render the fat out in preparation for searing the Pork Chops.

-Smaller pieces will render out much quicker than larger pieces.
-Anywhere from 5 – 15 minutes.
+Smaller pieces will render out quicker than larger pieces.
+Anywhere from 5-15 minutes.

 Montreal Steak Seasoning

-What a wonderful blend of spices and the flavors it adds to meat either directly or marinated.
-Brush the Pork Chops with Oil and season with Montreal Steak Spice or Season after they have been seared.
+What a wonderful blend of spices and the flavors it adds to meat, either directly or marinated.
+Brush the Pork Chops with Oil and season with Montreal Steak Spice, or Season after they have been seared and let rest.

 When To Season the Meat

-Brush with Oil and season the meat with Montreal Steak Spice, cover it and refrigerate it well in advance before you plan to cook.
+Brush with Oil and season the Meat with Montreal Steak Spice, cover and refrigerate well in advance before you plan to cook.
 This gives it time to rehydrate.
-If the Pork Chops can be cooked through to the desired doneness within 3 minutes per side then just sear the pork Chops.
-If on the other hand they will not be cooked through, then either sear and finish in the oven or reverse sear the Pork Chops.
+If the Pork Chops can be cooked through to the desired doneness within 3 minutes per side, then just sear the Pork Chops.
+If on the other hand they will not be cooked through.
+Then either sear and finish in the oven or reverse sear the Pork Chops.

 Seasoning after Cooking

 You can also season the meat after it has been seared.
-This allows the Pork Chops to be seared up for as long as they needed to be cooked to the desired internal temp, anywhere from 3-5 minutes per side.
-Montreal Steak Spice is added immediately after searing and the Pork Chops were rested.
-The rest time also rehydrates the Seasoning.
+This allows the Pork Chops to be seared for as long as they needed to be cooked to the desired internal temp.
+Montreal Steak Spice is added immediately after searing, or even just coming off the heat, and then rested.
+The rest time also rehydrates the seasoning.

 Brush the Steaks With Oil